SoftwareHeritage/swhapguide/swhap@inria-otherartefacts.md

 Alongside preserving the source code of your software, we encourage you to also look into any historical materials or information that might be associated with it and be worth preserving.
 To do so you might reach out to the historical developpers of the software or check if the historical project website has been archived by the [Internet Archive](https://archive.org/) to recover some screenshots or team pictures.

-Such materials and information are worth preserving, and we will give some indication regarding how this can be achieved leveraging open-source solutions as much as possible.
+Such materials and information are worth preserving, and we will give some indication regarding how this can be achieved leveraging open-source solutions and Inria institutionnal infrastructures.

+## Wikipedia and Wikimedia

+Wikimedia and Wikidata are well suited to archive general software information as well as pictures and photos that you are willing to share with a broad audience.

 The following instructions are based on the real-life example of Amaya, a web browser and editor developped by Inria and W3C in the 1990's.
 The preservation work done on Amaya involved three historical developpers of the software.
 Together they could provide information about the project and recovered some pictures, screenshots and documents.

-### Wikipedia and Wikimedia

-Wikimedia and Wikidata are well suited to archive general software information as well as pictures and photos.

 Well established guidelines are available for contributing materials to Wikimedia (see